Centre for Ethno -Veterinary Practice & Alternative Medicine

 Centre for Organic Animal Production Technology

-The Centre is working with mandate to develop a knowledge centre to impart, disseminate and promote organic animal husbandry in the state and to encourage and carry out research in identified areas for promotion of organic livestock production and processing.
-In recent years organic farming is emerging and demand for organic products is high.
+The Centre is working with the mandate to develop a knowledge centre to impart, disseminate and promote organic animal husbandry in the state and to encourage and carry out research in identified areas for promotion of organic livestock production and processing.
+In recent years organic farming is emerging and The state demand for organic products is high.
 Due to very less work on organic animal product technology, Rajasthan State having natural organic animal products such as milk, meat, wool etc. are not getting proper market value.
-This centre is thus entrusted to work on latest technologies in this field and promote the organic livestock production and processing.
+This centre is thus entrusted to work on latest technologies in this field and promote organic livestock production and processing.

 Centre of Excellence for Space Based Technology in Animal Science